 In the United States and Canada, a candidate’s résumé is his or her personal sales brochure.
 Employers look for specific elements and are accustomed to a specific—and brief—format.
 If your résumé does not fit the usual format, it will likely be put aside without full consideration.

 Your résumé and cover letter should be specific about your professional accomplishments and tailored to the position for which you are applying.
-For more information about résumé and cover letter writing, check out this resource from The Alliance for International Educational and Cultural Exchange.
+For more information about résumé and cover letter writing, check out this resource from the Skilled Immigrant Info Centre.

 In many cultures, promoting oneself is considered a negative trait.
 In the U.S. and Canada, employers expect you to speak strongly about your strengths and achievements in a persuasive way that tells them why you are the best person for the job.
 Prepare for job interviews by talking about examples of your work-related accomplishments.